umfhero/ThoughtsPlus/README.md

 While other calendar apps are slow, bloated, and require multiple clicks just to add a reminder, CalendarPlus keeps it dead simple: hit a keyboard shortcut, type "Meeting with team next Monday at 10am", and you're done.
 No friction, no fuss, no endless dropdown menus.
 Just fast, intelligent event creation that actually works.

-Built for frictionless event management, quick notes, and constant reminders that actually keep you on track—because life's too short to wrestle with your calendar.
+Built for frictionless event management, quick notes, and constant reminders that actually keep you on track, because life's too short to wrestle with your calendar.

-> **New in V4.5:** Fully user-configurable with your own API keys, GitHub profile and analytics integrations (Only creator stats for now).
-No more hardcoded personal data!

 ### Dashboard